r-lib/textshaping/cran-comments.md

-This is a very small patch release that addresses a rare container overflow bug.
-It may fix the ragg ASAN issue as well
+This release is in response to a request by CRAN to improve the configure script for macOS

 ## Test environments